Visual Content – What Does That Even Mean?

 Learn to create your own graphics, gifs and videos.
 It’s not difficult – anyone can use the raft of excellent free tools that are readily available.
 You’ll need to put a bit of effort in; obviously there’s a learning curve with anything new, but I can promise you that no special skills are required, apart from knowing your way around a browser.

 However – I must emphasise that you should always hire a graphic designer (or videographer) for anything that needs ultra-high quality design – such as your business logo and printed materials, or a corporate video.
-What I’m talking about is simple web-based images and videos that you need for day-to-day marketing of your business.
+What I’m talking about and teaching is simple web-based images and videos that you need for day-to-day marketing of your business.

 My new online training course Let’s Get Visual! is now available.
 You get access to 10 modules of training for just £59.
 New modules will be added periodically.